Unraveling the Complexity of LLM Memory

 3. Summary-based Methods: Distilling Essence for Long-term Memory

 Summary-based methods take a more sophisticated approach, periodically generating concise summaries of the conversation to maintain long-term context while managing token usage.
+At regular intervals or when the context reaches a certain length, a summary of the conversation is generated and replaces a portion of the detailed history in memory.

 def summary_based_memory(history, new_input, summarize_every=10):